-To collect the data from the UPF as defined in clause 5.8.2.17, the related dedicated UPF is discovered and selected as following:
+The selection and reselection of the UPF is also performed by an NF (other than the SMF) in order to collect the data from the UPF as defined in clause 5.8.2.17.
+In this case, the related dedicated UPF is discovered and selected as follows:

-- When the NF consumer or SCP directly subscribes to the UPF, the NF consumer or SCP queries the NRF including the related discovery parameter.
+- When the NF consumer or SCP directly subscribes to the UPF (if allowed by the conditions defined in clause 5.8.2.17), the NF consumer or SCP queries the NRF including the related discovery parameters.
 The NRF returns the UPF(s) which meet(s) the discovery request.